 Battery repair liquid dissolves corrosion and makes the current flow more efficient by cleaning the plates.
 Some battery liquids replace the depleted chemical contents of the battery, while others simply clean the build-up and corrosion that is responsible for poor battery performance.

-You can recondition an inefficient battery with the help of battery repair liquid.
-Below are a few things you can expect when using a battery repair liquid for your golf cart battery:
+You can recondition an inefficient golf cart battery with the help of battery repair liquid.
+Below are a few things you can expect when using a battery repair liquid for your golf cart batteries 12 volt:

 - Quicker charging time – Without the corrosion and deposits inside the battery, the energy input is registered quicker, reducing the overall time it takes to charge the battery.